nilovelez/camptix-to-canva/README.md

 ## ❤️ Credits

-Created with ❤️ for the WordCamp community.
+Created with ❤️ by for the WordCamp community.